signl4/docs/integrations/airtable/airtable.md

 # SIGNL4 Integration with Airtable

-[Airtable](https://www.airtable.com/) a cloud-based platform that combines the features of a spreadsheet with the functionality of a database, offering a flexible and visually appealing way to organize, manage, and collaborate on data.
+[Airtable](https://www.airtable.com/) is a cloud-based platform that combines the features of a spreadsheet with the functionality of a database, offering a flexible and visually appealing way to organize, manage, and collaborate on data.
 It's essentially a no-code platform that allows users to build custom applications and databases without needing to write any code.

 SIGNL4 adds reliable mobile alerting to Airtable with features like mobile app, push notifications, SMS messaging, voice calls, automated escalations, and on-call duty scheduling.
 SIGNL4 ensures that critical alerts reliably reach the responsible personnel – anytime, anywhere.